PROFILE: President of Uzbekistan Shavkat Mirziyoyev is seeking to renew his reform mandate in snap elections

 In April Mirziyoyev called a referendum to approve the first changes to the 1992 constitution and update the basic law to reflect the changes the country was going through.
 Two thirds of what the government is now calling a “social constitution” was amended to better improve citizens’ rights, reinforce the rule of law and also promote social aspects such as gender equality.

-One of the more controversial aspects of the changes was to extend the presidential term of office from two terms of five years to seven years each and as the new constitution in effect is the term count clock, Mirziyoyev can now remain in office for another 14 years.
+One of the changes was to extend the presidential term of office from two terms of five years to seven years each and as the new constitution in effect is the term count clock, Mirziyoyev can now remain in office for another 14 years.
 In order to reaffirm his mandate from the people, Mirziyoyev also called snap elections in May, two years before his current second term in office expires.
 He is widely expected to win by a landslide.

 During the last elections in September 2021, interviews of voters in Tashkent by bne IntelliNews found universal support for Mirziyoyev simply because he had already delivered on his promise to improve people’s lives.
 In less than five years, Mirziyoyev has managed to liberalise the economy and modernise the political system in Uzbekistan, in contrast to his predecessor, Islam Karimov, who presided over a repressive state.
 Uzbekistan has now become a substantially more convenient destination for foreign business and investment, as well as a more appealing tourism destination thanks to its well-preserved cultural heritage.